b. Athens, Greece, 1993 - based in Los Angeles, California.

-Their projects take the form of multi-channel video installations, experimental films, performative environments, and participatory sculptural structures that invite viewers to inhabit shared spaces over time.
-Cinema is approached as something spatial and collective, expanding beyond the screen into environments where stories are felt rather than explained.
-Materiality is not limited to aesthetics, but holds a political meaning.
+Antigoni Tsagkaropoulou is a multidisciplinary artist working across moving image, installation, performance, and sculpture.
+Their practice constructs speculative worlds and stories that blur the lines between reality and fiction, the physical and the digital, centering queer, femme, and non-human voices that exist at the edges of dominant social, technological, and economic systems.
+Their projects usually take the form of multi-channel video installations, experimental films, performative environments, and participatory sculptural installations that invite viewers to inhabit shared spaces over time.
+In these spaces meaning emerges through affect, sensing, materiality, non-linear time, embodiment, and shared presence.
+Their practice explores how bodies relate, rehearse roles, and form temporary alliances to resist techno-capitalist regimes, keeping vulnerability, desire, play, and metamorphosis to the forefront.
+The use of technology in their work functions as a vehicle for reimagining worlds of affective and planetary regeneration.
+The cinematic is approached as something spatial and collective, expanding beyond the screen into environments where stories are felt rather than explained.
+Material choices, from soft textiles and 16mm film to archival footage and elemental matter like plants or water, carry political meaning; it is about softness and fragilization.
 Collaboration—with artists, performers, friends, and sometimes machines—is central to their practice, grounding the work in relational and situated processes.
-Across different projects, Tsagkaropoulou returns to speculative worlding, visionary fiction, or remixing of the archive as a way to revisit neglected histories and imagine other modes of living together through a shared past, present and future.
+Across different projects, Tsagkaropoulou returns to speculative worldbuilding, visionary fiction, or remixing of the archive as a way to revisit neglected histories and imagine other modes of living together through a shared past, present and future.

 They hold a BFA in Visual Arts and Sculpture from the Athens School of Fine Arts in Greece and an MFA in Media Arts from DMA-UCLA's School of the Arts and Architecture, supported by numerous scholarships, including those from the Fulbright Foundation, the Onassis Foundation, and the UCLA Stavros Niarchos Foundation.
 Their work has been supported and exhibited by institutions internationally such as Bristol’s Center for Contemporary Arts (Arnolfini), Honor Fraser Gallery, REDCAT (Roy and Edna Disney CalArts Theater), Los Angeles County Museum of Art (LACMA) x UCR as part of PST Art, Gray Area, Hebbel Am Ufer (HAU), Wrightwood 659, NRW-Forum Dusselforf, Onassis ONX, TRANSFER Gallery, and Thessaloniki Biennale, among others.